As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Mammon Tiefling

 Mammon loves money, and Tieflings with this bloodline are apparently great at organizing their finances.
-Mammon Tieflings get +1 Intelligence and gain the following spells:
+Mammon Tieflings get +2 Charisma and +1 Intelligence, and they gain the following spells:

 Level Spells